198808xc/Pangu-Weather/README.md

 }
 ```

-We also list the preprint version for your information.
+We also offer the bibliography of the arXiv preprint version for your information.

 ```
 @article{bi2022pangu,